AgataGolik/CodeAssist/README.md

 ![image](https://github.com/AgataGolik/images/blob/main/Zrzut%20ekranu%202025-11-07%20183717.jpg)

+VVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVV
+---
+## ⚠️REMEMBER!
+VERY IMPORTANT!
+## When you’ve solved a problem, then you’ll go back to terminal and use `CTRL + C`
+---
+## VVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVV

 ## If you get bored and close PuTTY, don’t worry – nothing happens.
 When you log back into your Vast.ai VPS through PuTTY, just run the following commands:

 ```bash
 cd codeassist